hgarza910/Data_Analytics_Capstone/README.md

 # Predicting Employee Churn For Salifort Motors

 ## Overview
-Salifort Motors currently has a high turnover rate among employees and is concerned because they make a big investment in recruiting, training and upskilling its employees.
-Salifort Motors is seeking a method to use employee data to gauge what makes them leave the company and their reasons behind their departure.
-The method used to solve their issue is a predictive model that can classify whether or not an employee will leave.
+The goal of this project was to help Salifort Motors by creating a predictive model that can help them identify if an employee is going to leave the company.
 For this task, I chose to build and evaluate two different models, a Logistic Regression Classifier and a Random Forest Classifier.
-I then compared the two based on their performance and transparency, to allow Salifort Motors to choose the best model for their needs.
+I then compared the two based on their performance and transparency, allowing Salifort Motors to choose the best model for their needs.
 While the Logistic model exemplifies the most transparent model, the Random Forest Classifier performed the best.
 Here is a breakdown of how the two best tuned models performed:

 | Metrics   | Logistic Regression | Random Forest |